dig/onset-http-library-java/README.md

 * Sync & Async.
 * GET, POST, PUT, HEAD, DELETE & PATCH requests.

-We are slowly working on this, more will come such as Async.

 ### Installation
 1. Create a folder inside your servers package folder called http, download all files from this repository and place them inside the http folder.
 1. Install "http" as a package inside server_config.json.